Merkel takes blame for German vote defeat, but holds course

 Petry, whose party has no prospect of going into government in the foreseeable future, complained that its rivals “still think they can label AfD as an undemocratic party.”

-On Sunday, AfD won voters from across the political spectrum to take 20.8 percent of votes, its second-best result yet.
+On Sunday, AfD won support from across the spectrum to take 20.8 percent of votes, its second-best result yet.
 That helped push the far-right National Democratic Party out of its last state legislature.

 Germany’s Central Council of Jews voiced satisfaction at that development, but also concern about AfD.